-1.14.
+8.14.
 Transactions on the Notes could be subject to a future European financial transaction tax.

-On February 14, 2013, the European Commission published a proposal (the "Commission's Proposal") for a Directive for a common FTT in Belgium, Germany, Estonia, Greece, Spain, France, Italy, Austria, Portugal, Slovenia and Slovakia (the "Participating Member States") and which, if enacted, could apply under certain circumstances to transactions involving the Notes.
-The issuance and subscription should, however, be exempt.
-Estonia has since officially announced its withdrawal from the negotiations.
+On February 14, 2013, the European Commission published a proposal (the "Commission's Proposal") for a Directive for a common FTT in Belgium, Germany, Estonia, Greece, Spain, France, Italy, Austria, Portugal, Slovenia and Slovakia (the "Participating Member States").
+However, Estonia has since stated that it will not participate.
+The Commission's Proposal has very broad scope and would, if adopted in its current form, subject certain transactions in securities such as the Notes (including secondary market transactions) to a financial transaction tax (the "FTT") of, generally, at least 0.1% on all such transactions, generally determined by reference to the amount of consideration paid.